 You hop out of bed in a daze, the alarm didn’t go off for some reason, so you have to rush to get ready for work.
 You sprint out of the house and know that you can make it on time.
 But if there are any delays at all, you’ll be late.
 You know that this is the third time.
 That dang phone freezes in the middle of the night and doesn’t start the alarm.
 You were going to buy a new one but never got around to it.
 Now there’s a chance you’ll get fired because it’s the third strike.

-As you make your way sprinting out of your house and next to the street, you fail to look the opposite direction, not realizing someone is riding a scooter and you all crash into each other.
+As you make your way sprinting out of your house and next to the street, you fail to look the opposite direction, not realizing someone is riding a scooter, and you all crash into each other.
 It’s not a horrible crash, but both you and the rider are on the ground.
 As you apologize and get up to continue on to work, your phone is nowhere to be found!
-It must have flew out of your hand when you collided.
+It must have flown out of your hand when you collided.

-Anger is Asking For Something
+Anger Is Asking for Something

-Memory is Better When We are Emotional
+Memory Is Better When We Are Emotional

-Managing Anger is to Solve Problems
+Managing Anger Is Solving Problems

 Knowing that anger is there to remind us to do something is half the battle.
 But deciphering what our emotions are telling us and what our emotions want is the tough part.
 When a baby is kicking and screaming, she’s saying, “Get attention!
 Kick!
 Punch!
 Scream!
 Solve this problem!
 DO SOMETHING!”.
 But really, all she really wants is the problem solved: food.
 She wants to do something about her current situation; she wants to eat.
 The moment food is in front of her, she starts to calm down.